atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-link.md

 ## Label

-This is a key to add the result of a value to the parameters
+This is a key to add the result of value to the parameters

 ## Orientation